ApplicationCraft/MailToPlugin/README.md

 # MailTo plugin for Cordova

-This is a prototype of a mail-to plugin for android
+This is a prototype of a mail-to plugin for android and ios

 The goal is for a single JavaScript file to be usable on all supported platforms, and the native code to be installed in a project through a [separate